Kevin-W34/LTPG/README.md

 "Database.h" is used to generate the database.
 We set up copying the databasenfrom the CPU to GPU in this file.

-"Genericfunction.h" is used to set up general function, such as timekeeping function, execution function, checking function and write-back function.
+"Genericfunction.h" is used to set up general function, such as timekeeping function, execution function, checking conflicts function and write-back function.

 "Execute_neworder.h" is used to implement specific functions in neworder transactions.